 Easy, cheap, tastes great, and kids love them.

 This is so simple and tasty, frugal too!

 You may have noticed a recipe for super easy peanut butter cookies.
 The recipe calls for just 3 ingredients, egg, peanut butter, and sugar.
 Well, I tried this recipe on the recommendation of my dear friend, Beverly, and it is outstanding!

 Mix the three ingredients until you have smooth, clay-like dough.
-Form into balls (tsp. size works well) and flatten by pressing criss-cross pattern with fork.
+Form into balls (the size, your choice, tsp. works well) and flatten by pressing criss-cross pattern with fork.

 These are cookies made with peanut butter, egg and Splenda.
 If you want to, you may use regular sugar for non-sugar free cookies.

 You can decide how browned you like your cookies.
-Let them rest on the cookie sheet for a few minutes before you remove them or, if they are medium rare, they might fall apart.
-I like mine chewy so that's how I do them.
-This recipe will make about a dozen cookies depending on how large you make yours.
+Let them rest on the cookiesheet for a few minutes before you remove them or, if they are medium rare...

 Many Easy Flourless Peanut Butter Cookie Recipes...